Shopify/livedata-ktx/README.md

 ### Remove observer

-Because the input observer goes through a wrapper before it observes in source LiveData.
+Because the input observer goes through a wrapper before it observes to source LiveData.
 So that you can't just simply remove it by just calling origin method `liveData.removeObserver`.

 The new observe method returns `Removable` interface that allows you to remove observer effectively.